 ARTICLE X - Force Majeure

 10.1 Performance obligations of the Parties shall be as specified in the Transaction and Transmission Types as described in the ERCOT Guides and agreed to by the Parties.
 In addition to the excuses for nonperformance set forth in the Transaction and Transmission Types, and notwithstanding anything else in this Agreement, a Party’s obligation to perform (other than an obligation to pay money when due) shall be excused during a period of Force Majeure.
 Force Majeure is limited to situations where for reasons beyond a Party’s control, it is impossible to perform and the Parties are unable to obtain a substitute acceptable to the performing Party at the Delivery Point.
-A Party excused from performance by reason of Force Majeure shall nevertheless be obligated to pay any additional generation schedule imbalance or load schedule imbalance incurred by the Performing Party by reason of Force Majeure.
 Either Party rendered unable to fulfill any of its obligations under this Agreement by reason of Force Majeure shall give prompt verbal notice followed by written notice as soon as the exigencies of the situation reasonably permit of such inability to perform to the other Party and shall exercise due diligence to remove such inability with all reasonable dispatch.

 ARTICLE XI – Term